 I know, it sounds so precious in the retelling.
 I’d hug my teachers, my friends, strangers, and of course, the characters at Disneyland.

 I am in family photos around the world.
 I don’t have to see them to know they exist.
 I would see those characters, the constants in my life, those faces that were unable to change or be anything but Love Incarnate.
 And I would wrap my arms around them and bury my little three-year-old head in their synthetic fur coat, and in that moment I felt time was paused and I was loved.

 Sweet, right?
 Yeah, until my parents had taken the picture and I still wouldn’t leave their side.
 I’d stand there next to them on watch, god forbid they hugged another kid, god forbid someone else became their new favorite person – god forbid they forgot about me when I went away.

 I am a recovering Stage-Four Clinger.
 And it’s not just the death-grip hugs I’m talking about.
 I cling to people, I cling to places.
 And most of all, I cling to ideas.
 Attachment, for me at least, is less about the actual thing and more about my relationship to it.
 Becoming attached to something (or someone) is almost always at least in part becoming attached to the story you’ve written about it in your head.

 My clinging isn’t physical, and it’s probably not the kind of clinging anyone else would notice but me.
-My mind goes into overdrive, like a frantic puppy who senses its owner is about to leave for the day.
 When I cling, I submit to the feeling of scarcity.
-When I cling, I set the stage for Imposter Syndrome to waltz in and snag the spotlight.
-And Imposter Syndrome isn’t just about career goals and success.
-It shows up everywhere.
+When I cling, I set the stage for Imposter Syndrome to waltz in and snag the spotlight:

 Am I a good enough friend?